CEO's bonus cut 25% for his anti-gay, sexist tirade at Kathy Griffin

 Griffin was fired by CNN in May after posting a photo of a bloody head resembling that of President Trump.
 During the tirade, Mezger alluded to Griffin's firing from CNN, which occurred after she posted the bloody photos resembling Trump.
 Griffin has apologized for the incident, which Trump said the comedian "should be ashamed of herself" for.

-Mezger called Griffin a "bald" antigay slur who Trump "kind of put the heat on."
+Mezger called Griffin a "bald" anti-gay slur who Trump "kind of put the heat on."